Roseparsley8972/CEGM2003-Water/README.md

       - rastering_code: contains code that creates raster images
       - images_for_CNN: contains raster images that can be used for input.
 The images with the name "..._bound.tif" have an upper bound in the value.
 The reason for this is that the raster format has a maximum range of values, and had very high values in a limited region, which decreased the available range of values in all the other regions.
       - aux_inputs: this folder contains the images that are taken as input to to CNN_final.ipynb code.
+      - models: contains the weights of the trained models

-      - Data: contains the training, validation and test datasets, the original unsplit dataset (dat07_u.csv) and the file with unseen data used for predictions(Australia_grid_0p05_data_with_rain.csv).
+  - **Data**: contains the training, validation and test datasets, the original unsplit dataset (dat07_u.csv) and the file with unseen data used for predictions(Australia_grid_0p05_data_with_rain.csv).
 It also contains the recharge rate predictions given by different models.

+  - **Hyperparameter** WHAT IS THIS???

+  - **Splitting data**
+    - code used to split the data into train, validation and test

+  - **Trained_models**
+    - contains the trained models for Lasso, RF and XGBoost

+  - **Rain**
+    - contains the code used to fix the original dataset, which contained incorrent rainfall data.

     - **Key Details**:
       - Images are created using `raster.ipynb` in the `rastering_code` folder
       - These images are stored in the `images_for_CNN` folder